petk/php-build-system/docs/cmake-modules/FindRE2C.md

 * `<input>` - The re2c template file input.
 Relative source file path is interpreted as being relative to the current source directory.
 * `<output>` - The output file.
-Relative output file path is interpreted as being relative to the current source directory.
+Relative output file path is interpreted as being relative to the current binary directory.
 * `HEADER` - Generate a <header> file.
 Relative header file path is interpreted as being relative to the current binary directory.
 * `OPTIONS` - List of additional options to pass to re2c command-line tool.